oracle/learning-library/analytics-library/leverage-adw-oac/geo-maps/geo-maps.md

      ![Income Group](../geo-maps/images/replacewithincomegroup.png)

-12. More so in the higher Income Group.
+12. You could find most of the customers from the higher Income Group.

      ![Income Group](../geo-maps/images/replacewithincomegroup2.png)